-The alleged benefits of copper-infused compression clothes that we covered are somewhat realistic, but only given a number of a assumptions that we can neither prove nor disprove concerning the concentration of copper present in the clothing.
+The alleged benefits of copper-infused compression clothes that we covered are mostly a mixed bag trending negative, and only given a number of a assumptions that we can neither prove nor disprove concerning the concentration of copper present in the clothing.
 It’s too difficult to discern the benefits of that claim in relation to the product being presented.
 Any claim concerning the promotion of health and wellness is simply a marketing gimmick with no basis in science.
 In general, I find that I am extremely skeptical any time claims are made with regards to benefits of exposing your skin to a pure metal or metal alloy.